-- A notification of funding decision, proposal evaluation, 2024-25 Program Funding Agreement and Community Investment Policies and Procedures is emailed to each organization's executive director and board president.
+- A notification of funding decision, proposal evaluation, 2025-26 Program Funding Agreement and Community Investment Policies and Procedures for Annual Funding is emailed to each organization's executive director and board president.
 The funding agreement is null and void if not signed and returned by the organization by the deadline stated in the award letter. - Organizations awarded funding must have a current completed Form W-9 (Request for Taxpayer Identification Number and Certification) on file with United Way of Racine County.
-Form W-9 must be submitted upon the

-- organization's first funding notification and updated if and when any information changes.
+Form W-9 must be submitted upon the organization's first funding notification and updated if and when any information changes.
 Funds will not be disbursed until a current Form W-9 is submitted. - Organizations receiving their first annual investment award must upload a required form on eCImpact for Automated Clearing House transfer.

-Award allocations are disbursed on a monthly basis on or before the seventh day of the month via ACH transfer, provided:
+Award allocations are disbursed on a monthly basis on the seventh day of the month via ACH transfer, provided:

-- The program services are delivered as proposed at all approved locations. - The agreement addendum, if any, is addressed. - LIFT program services (if applicable) are delivered according to the LIFT service calendar. - All compliance documents, including required reports, are current and submitted to UWRC. - Alternate fund disbursement methods and/or timelines must be requested in writing and are subject to approval.
+- The program services are delivered as proposed at all approved locations. - The agreement addendum, if any, is addressed. - LIFT program services (if applicable) are delivered according to the LIFT service calendar. - Programs at LIFT community schools must begin no later than the week of September 22, 2025. - All compliance documents, including required reports, are current and submitted to UWRC. - Alternate fund disbursement methods and/or timelines must be requested in writing and are subject to approval.